 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.

-Buenos Aires guided sightseeing tour USD 52.5 blends history, culture, and everyday life in a way that rewards slow exploration.
+Guided Walking Fun Tour in Old Town with a Local USD 28 blends history, culture, and everyday life in a way that rewards slow exploration.
 Travellers find a mix of museums, lively streets, and neighbourhood charm.

 From landmark architecture to green spaces and local markets, the city offers a balanced itinerary for first-time visitors and repeat travellers alike.